DeborahAkp/Portfolio/SQL/Project 3/README.md

 GROUP BY ship_mode,processing_time
 ORDER BY ship_mode, processing_time;
 ```
 - Most orders in the __"First Class"__ ship mode were processed and shipped within 1-3 days, with a count of 3,821.
-There were no orders in this ship mode that were shipped on the same day (0 days).
 - For orders shipped on the __same day__, there were 1,290 orders that were processed and shipped on the same day (0 days).
 Additionally, there were 57 orders in the same day ship mode that took 1-3 days for processing and shipment.
 - The majority of orders in the __"Second Class"__ ship mode took 1-3 days for processing and shipment, with a count of 3,056.
 There were also 2,077 orders that took 4-7 days for processing and shipment.
 - In the __"Standard Class"__ ship mode, the processing and shipment time ranged from 4-7 days for the majority of orders, with a count of 15,154.